What is Aromatherapy?

 History of Aromatherapy

-The term “aromatherapy” was coined in France in the 1920’s by Rene-Maurice Gattefosse.
-Before, and after that, aromatherapy was used in many ways in health care settings and for healing.
+The term “aromatherapy” was coined in France in the 1920s by René-Maurice Gattefosse.
+Before and after that, aromatherapy was used in many ways in health care settings and for healing.
 For instance, essential oils were used during World War II for injuries and infections.

 Essential Oils as Medicine